 What does a replacement retainer cost?

-Damaged retainers can sometimes be fixed.
+Damaged retainers can sometimes be mended.
 If yours has been damaged or broken, seek advice from your dentist.

-How long should you wear retainers after braces?
+How long do you have to wear a retainer after braces?

 If you have a removable retainer, you’ll probably be asked to wear it nearly all the time for the first six months, except while eating of course!
 After that, you can normally start to wear your device only overnight.
 Your dentist will instruct you on how long to wear your teeth retainer each day according to your treatment.